Cold or the flu — or COVID-19? How to help stay healthy

 If you think you might have the flu, even if you received a flu shot, call your primary care physician, visit a convenience care retail clinic, or schedule a virtual visit.

-People who are very sick or at high risk for serious flu complications may be treated with antiviral drugs such as oseltamivir, commonly known by the brand name Tamiflu.
+People who are very sick or at high risk for serious flu complications may be treated with antiviral drugs11 such as oseltamivir, commonly known by the brand name Tamiflu.
 Your primary care physician can assess whether an antiviral medication is right for you.
-If you think you may have COVID-19, stay home and get tested.
+If you think you may have COVID-19,12 stay home and get tested.
+If you are also at high risk from COVID-19, your doctor may prescribe medication to start with symptoms.

 4. If you’re not feeling well, stay home

-With COVID-19, you may spread the virus starting 48 hours (two days) before you even have symptoms.
+With COVID-19,14 you may spread the virus starting 48 hours (two days) before you even have symptoms.

 5. Know your risk level

-- Pregnant women should contact their health care provider to report their symptoms.
+• Pregnant women16 should contact their health care provider to report their symptoms.

-- People with diabetes, particularly those using insulin who develop difficult-to-control glucose levels, should contact their health care provider at first symptoms of the flu.
+• People with diabetes,17 particularly those using insulin who develop difficult-to-control glucose levels, should contact their health care provider at first symptoms of the flu.

-- Those with weakened immune systems should alert their health care provider of their flu symptoms.
+• Those with weakened immune systems18 should alert their health care provider of their flu symptoms.

-- Those experiencing an increasing shortness of breath, especially people with chronic asthma or heart failure, should go to an emergency room for treatment.
+• Those experiencing an increasing shortness of breath, especially people with chronic asthma19 or heart failure, should go to an emergency room for treatment.

 Make sure you know what to look for this fall and winter and when it’s time to see a doctor or go to an urgent care clinic before any illness becomes serious.